NikoHatzisavas724/CS330ProgrammingAssignment/Part 2/README.md

     `git clone https://github.com/NikoHatzisavas724/CS330ProgrammingAssignment.git`
   2. Change directory to the part 2 folder.
 The following instruction assumes your current directory is the base folder of the repo (CS330ProgrammingAssignment).
     `cd Part 2\Gradle`
+     If your current directory is outside the repo folder (like it would be if you had just cloned the repo), use the following command instead:
+     `cd CS330ProgrammingAssignment\Part 2\Gradle`
   3. Build an executable jar file:
     `gradlew jar`
   4. Run the executable: